France added to amber list of travel destinations

 What are the entry requirements when I arrive in France?

 France has already reopened its borders to travellers from across the EU and is set to reopen to international travel from 9 June.
-Fully vaccinated travellers from amber list countries, including Britain and America, will no longer need to quarantine after arrival.
+Fully vaccinated travellers from amber list countries, including Britain, will no longer need to quarantine after arrival.

 All travellers from amber list countries, including those aged 11 and above, will need to present a negative PCR COVID-19 test result, carried out less than 72 hours before departure.
 The UK government states you should not use the NHS testing service to get a test to facilitate travel to another country but arrange to get a private test from a private coronavirus testing provider.
 Private tests start from around £120 but airports and travel companies are starting to offer cheaper tests to customers.
 Eurotunnel for example offers discounted testing kits from £57.

 Those who are not fully vaccinated are still required to quarantine for seven days and take another PCR test at the end of the isolation period.
 France has suggested PCR tests might be free for tourists visiting this summer, although this has not yet been confirmed.